whg-training/whg-training-resources/docs/bioinformatics/exploring_gene_annotations_in_bash/getting_started.md

 # Getting started

-To get started, create a new folder for the tutorial and change dir into it:
+To get started, if you [haven't already](./README.md#exploring-gene-annotations-on-the-command-line), create a new folder for the tutorial and change dir into it:

 ```
-mkdir cmdline_tutorial
+mkdir genes_tutorial
-cd cmdline_tutorial
+cd genes_tutorial
 ```

 Now download the gene annotation file from gencode and place it in that folder.
 You can either: